Choosing between Apollo and Cognism for B2B sales intelligence often comes down to five questions:

 Which Platform Has Deeper AI and Intelligence Capabilities?

 Apollo embeds AI across task-level workflows: natural-language list building, AI-generated email personalization, automated call summaries and CRM updates, and pre-meeting intelligence.
 Buying intent from LeadSift is included on all paid plans across 1,600+ topics.
-The AI accelerates individual tasks within Apollo's workflow but operates at the task level, it does not connect signals across deals to identify deal-stage patterns or surface why an outcome occurred.
+The AI accelerates individual tasks within Apollo's workflow but operates at the task level -- it does not connect signals across deals to identify deal-stage patterns or surface why an outcome occurred.

 Cognism surfaces intelligence through its six signal categories and the Sales Companion, which surfaces AI-recommended leads based on assigned accounts and signal overlap.
 Intent data relies on Bombora Company Surge, the same third-party signal available to any Bombora reseller, delivered with weekly refresh cycles.
 The intelligence operates at the account and contact level; it does not connect signals to deal outcomes or historical win patterns.
 Cognism does not offer website visitor tracking, conversation intelligence, or next-best-action recommendations.

 ZoomInfo operates at a structurally different level through the GTM Context Graph.
 The GTM Context Graph processes 1.5B+ data points daily, fusing ZoomInfo's external data with a customer's CRM records, Chorus conversation intelligence, email interactions, and behavioral signals.
-As ZoomInfo's CPO Dominik Facher explains: "The CRM recorded the state change.
+As ZoomInfo's CPO Dominik Facher has explained: "The CRM recorded the state change.
 It has no record of why it happened."
 The GTM Context Graph fills that gap, connecting a deal's stage change to the CFO's ROI question on the last call and concurrent competitive research activity to identify the pattern behind closed-won deals in a segment.

 ZoomInfo's Guided Intent identifies topics historically correlated with deal success in a customer's specific segment rather than requiring manual selection from a generic library.
 Neither Apollo nor Cognism offers an equivalent capability.